Go to Homepage

 by James Montague

-LIKE EUTHANSIA and fox hunting, Dubai seems to polarise public opinion.
-On the one hand you have those that maintain the place is a sandy paradise where the sun shines all year around, there’s no crime, luxury comes as standard, and Dubai business hotels and luxury resorts outshine some of the best in the world.
-On the other, they say that for half the year the temperatures nudge 50 degrees Celsius and the place has absolutely no soul.
-So who do you believe?
-I mean, those famous people that have bought property there – David Beckham, Brad Pitt, Jim Davidson – can’t all be wrong, right?
+DUBAI seems to hugely polarise public opinion.
+On the one hand there are those that maintain the place is a sandy paradise where the sun shines all year around, there’s no crime, luxury comes as standard, and Dubai business hotels and luxury resorts outshine some of the best in the world.

 As ever, the truth is somewhere in the middle.
-For a while Dubai was firmly camped with the aye set.
-Sure, if you turn up in the summer months and go to the beach you will die within 15 minutes, not literally of course.
-And, yes, the place has all the culture of a Las Vegas casino.
-But one thing that endeared Dubai to the playboy, flash-your-cash set was balls.
+Sure, if you turn up in the summer months and go to the beach you may die within 15 minutes, not literally of course.
+And, yes, the place has all the culture of a Las Vegas casino - though you do have to wonder that it must be something more than cash that attracts the 70 percent foreign population who live in a city where only 30 percent of residents are locals.

-As any Dubai guide is quick to point out, the place built the biggest, longest, widest and tallest of everything from skyscrapers and shopping malls to rotating ski mountains before throwing its arms open and inviting the world to come and take a look.
-The best Dubai business hotels had all the flash and poise of their better-known siblings in Europe and America.
+As any Dubai fun guide is quick to point out, the city state for a while focused on building the biggest, longest, widest and tallest of everything from skyscrapers and shopping malls to rotating ski mountains before throwing its arms open and inviting the world to come and take a look.
+The best Dubai business hotels have all the flash and poise of their better-known siblings in Europe and America.

-But the global economic crisis post 2009 forced the miracle in the desert to take a long hard look at itself.
-The thrusting, build-it-and-they-will-come confidence has been replaced by no small amount of navel gazing and contrition.
-Plummeting visitor numbers have exposed Dubai to the harsh economic realities it hoped to avoid when it switched its oil-reliant economy to the bright, shiny new dawn of international tourism.
-But putting all your eggs in a different basket does not stop them spoiling.
-The risk was there with a capital R.
+But the global economic crisis post 2009 briefly forced the miracle in the desert to take a long hard look at itself.
+The thrusting, build-it-and-they-will-come confidence was, for a very short few years, replaced by no small amount of navel gazing and contrition as visitor numbers plummeted.

 Send us your Feedback / Letter to the Editor